frictionlessdata/datapackage-v2-draft/content/docs/specifications/glossary.md

 69 64 7C 6E 61 6D 65 0A 31 7C 61 70 70 6C 65 0A 32 7C 6F 72 61 6E 67 65
 ```

-For a reference the same file in textual form:
+For a reference, the file contents after being decoded to a textual form:

 ```text
 id|name